Tony Naughton: Early life

 Naughton was born in Birmingham (England) on 16 February 1952, then he moved to Ireland at the age of five.
 He sought independence by leaving home at the age of 16 to undertake a number of jobs, working as a kitchen assistant, a chef, a DJ and a bar tender.
-He then went through a bit of a hippy phase, rocking the long hair, full beard, leather jacket and flared pants.
+He then went through a hippy phase, rocking long hair, a full beard, leather jacket and flared pants.
 Before his death he expressed his wish to go to the Glastonbury festival in England at some point in his life.
 He said that seeing Jimi Hendrix's final show was one of his most treasured memories.
-Naughton always had good taste in music.

-Naughton was a self-made person.
 Although he left home with nothing and dropped out of school at 16, he paid for his education by working multiple jobs and managed to become a certified accountant.
 Following his work as an accountant, he did an MBA at Bradford University and went on to become a lecturer at Leeds Polytechnic.
-At the age of 30, Naughton went to work at the University of South Pacific in Fiji, where he met his wife, Shahnaz.
-Soon afterwards came the proposal and they got married in 1986.
+At the age of 30, Naughton went to work at the University of South Pacific in Fiji, where he met his wife, Shahnaz and they got married in 1986.
 They went back to Birmingham together before moving to Wollongong, Australia.
 It was in Wollongong where the couple had their two daughters, Sophie and Jennifer.